Gremlins (franchise): Action-oriented video games

-Several officially licensed video games based on the franchise have been produced.
-One of the first was Gremlins, released by Atari, Inc. for their 2600 console.
+Multiple officially licensed video games based on the franchise have been produced.
+One of the first was Gremlins, released by Atari, Inc. for their 2600 console in 1984.
+Atari, Inc. released a completely different (and more technically advanced) game—also called Gremlins—for the Atari 8-bit computers, Atari 5200, Apple II, Commodore 64, and IBM PC compatibles.
+Although the 5200 version went to manufacturing in 1984, the turmoil surrounding Jack Tramiel's takeover of Atari's consumer business resulted in it not being released until 1986.

-The Spanish company Topo Soft developed a side-scrolling Gremlins 2: The New Batch video game for Amiga, Atari ST, Commodore 64, DOS, MSX, Amstrad CPC and the ZX Spectrum, distributed by Erbe Software in Spain and by Elite abroad, being the first time a Spanish video game company got an exclusive license from a Hollywood movie to make a videogame.
-Hi Tech Expressions also released a DOS game at around the same time, but it was poorly received.
+Spanish company Topo Soft developed a side-scrolling Gremlins 2: The New Batch video game for Amiga, Atari ST, Commodore 64, MS-DOS, MSX, Amstrad CPC and ZX Spectrum, distributed by Erbe Software in Spain and by Elite abroad, being the first time a Spanish video game company received an exclusive license from a Hollywood movie for a video game.
+Hi Tech Expressions also released an MS-DOS game at around the same time, but it was poorly received.
 Sunsoft released versions for the Nintendo Entertainment System and Game Boy in 1990.

-Atari, Inc. released a completely different (and more technically advanced) game—also called Gremlins—for the Atari 5200 console and the Apple II, Commodore 64, and IBM PC compatible computers.
-Although the Atari 5200 version went to manufacturing in 1984, the turmoil surrounding Jack Tramiel's takeover of Atari's consumer business resulted in it not being released until 1986.

-In the 2000s, more games were released; Gremlins: Unleashed! was released on Game Boy Color in 2001.
-The game was about Gizmo trying to catch Stripe and thirty other gremlins, while the gremlins also try to turn Gizmo into a gremlin.
+In the 2000s, more games were released.
+Gremlins: Unleashed!
+(2001) for the Game Game Boy Color is about Gizmo trying to catch Stripe and thirty other gremlins, while the gremlins also try to turn Gizmo into a gremlin.
 Both Gizmo and Stripe are playable characters in the game.
+Gremlins: Stripe vs. Gizmo (2002) for the Game Boy Advance is a platform game with of 14 levels and 3 playable characters: Stripe, Gizmo, and a Gremlin.

-In 2011 NECA, published a Gremlins game for the Wii and Nintendo DS called Gremlins Gizmo.
-This was developed by Pipeworks Software and was released on November 18, 2011.
+NECA, published Gremlins Gizmo for the Wii and Nintendo DS.
+It was developed by Pipeworks Software and released on November 18, 2011.

 A Gremlins Team Pack was released for Lego Dimensions on November 18, 2016.
 The pack includes minifigures of Gizmo and Stripe, a constructible polaroid camera and RC car and grants access to an Adventure World and Battle Arena based on the franchise.
 Howie Mandel and Frank Welker reprise their respective roles as Gizmo and Stripe.
-Gizmo and Stripe are playable characters in the platform fighter MultiVersus.
+The duo additionally became playable characters in the platform fighter MultiVersus.

 Gremlins: The Adventure

-At the time of the film's release, an interactive fiction game based on scenes from the film, entitled Gremlins: The Adventure (1985), was released for various home computers, including the Acorn Electron, the BBC Micro, the Commodore 64 and the ZX Spectrum.
-The game was written by Brian Howarth for Adventure Soft and was text-based, with full-color illustrations on some formats.
+An interactive fiction game based on scenes from the film, Gremlins: The Adventure, was released in 1985 for the Acorn Electron, BBC Micro, Commodore 64, and ZX Spectrum.
+It was written by Brian Howarth for Adventure Soft with color illustrations on some formats.